Arrests and trials of Hong Kong protesters

 This is a follow-up to an article that tracked protests and protest-related arrests in the Hong Kong freedom struggle up through November 2, 2019.
 That article has been split in two, with this one following arrests and trials and another following protests.
 The information here is updated regularly.

 612 Humanitarian Relief Fund was set up expressly to assist protesters by providing legal defense aid and is the largest of its kind in Hong Kong.
 As of the end of May 2021, it had spent HK$236,383,746 in donations to aid 22,938 protesters.
 Please consider making a donation, one of the best ways to support Hong Kong protesters on trial.
-(UPDATE: As of September 6, 2021, the fund has temporarily stopped accepting donations.
-It has itself become a victim of the crackdown and has announced plans to cease operations by the end of October.)
+(UPDATE: As of September 6, 2021, the fund has stopped accepting donations.
+It has itself become a victim of the crackdown and has announced plans to cease operations by the end of October.
+It issued a formal cessation notice on November 18, and will always be remembered as an astounding collective civic effort.)

-· 1,329 are currently on trial; 679 for ‘riot’, 105 for possession of offensive weapons, 33 for assaulting police, 38 for arson, 37 for explosives-related offenses, and 16 for firearms-related offenses.
-In addition, 84 have been documented to be on trial under the so-called ‘national security law’; 70 of those 84 trials have been itemized: 2 for ‘inciting secession’, 2 for ‘secession’, 8 for ‘terrorism’ and ‘conspiracy to commit terrorism’; 11 for ‘colluding with foreign forces’, and 47 for ‘conspiracy to subvert state power’.
-The number of those currently on trial, 1,329, is down from a high of 1,703 as of 31 October 2020.
-The general trajectory since that peak has been steadily downward, both overall and in all categories of crimes including ‘riot’, which peaked at 721 on 15 March 2021 and since has declined less rapidly than the others to the current 679.
+The number of those currently on trial, 1,181, is down from a peak of 1,703 as of 31 October 2020.
+The general trajectory since that peak has been steadily downward, both overall and in all categories of crimes including ‘riot’, which peaked at 721 on 15 March 2021 and since has declined less rapidly than the others to the current 632.
+In fact, the number of ‘riot’ defendants now makes up 53 percent of the overall number of protesters and NSL defendants on trial.
 The only three categories in which the number of protesters on trial has increased are explosives-related charges, firearms-related charges, and ‘nation security law’ charges.

-· 139 protesters are currently remanded in custody pending the outcome of their trial.
-This is the highest number of protesters on remand at any one time since the beginning of the protests in June 2019.
-For the period from June 2019 to July 2020, the number hovered generally between 60 and 100.
-The increase in the past year is due to the inception of the ‘national security law’, which, unlike common law practices, puts the onus on the defendant to prove s/he will not commit the offense with which he is charged if released on bail.
-As of early September 2021, 64 of the 84 charged under the ‘national security law’ were remanded.
+· 178 defendants are currently remanded in custody pending the outcome of their trial.
+This is the highest number of protest and political defendants on remand at any one time since the beginning of the protests in June 2019.
+For the period from June 2019 to July 2020, the number hovered between 60 and 100.
+The increase in the past year is mainly due to the inception of the ‘national security law’, which, in contrast to common law principles, puts the onus on the defendant to prove s/he will not commit the offense with which he is charged if released on bail.
+Currently, 81 of the 111 people charged under the ‘national security law’ or with ‘sedition’ are remanded.
+Remand is increasingly used by the authorities as a mechanism for keeping political enemies who have not been convicted of a crime behind bars.

-· Of the 522 who have been sentenced, 390 have received custodial sentences: 306 have been sentenced to prison, 83 to juvenile detention facilities, and 1 to a drug treatment centre.
+· Of the 768 who have been sentenced, 603 have received custodial sentences: 475 have been sentenced to prison, 125 to juvenile detention facilities, and 3 to drug rehabilitation centre.
 The longest prison sentence so far is 12 years.
-105 have been sentenced to at least 1 year in prison.
-The 306 who have been sentenced to prison have received a total of 375 years, 4 months and 5 days, making for an average prison sentence of about 1.22 years.
+182 have been sentenced to at least 1 year in prison.
+The 475 who have been sentenced to prison have received a total of 656 years, 10 months, 3 weeks, and 2 days, making for an average prison sentence of about 1.35 years.
 (Juvenile detention sentences have no fixed time, only providing for a maximum amount of time, to be reviewed periodically.)

 Note: The numbers of those convicted and sentenced above are based on media reports and may not be complete.
 Typically, the increasingly infrequently released government figures on those ‘held legally responsible’ in regard to the protests are higher.
 But those figures are not itemized or disaggregated.
 For example, convictions and bindings-over are grouped together under the category ‘held legally responsible’ though bindings-over entail no admission of guilt or conviction.
 It may also be that the police figures include not only protesters but also counter-protesters.
 Several dozen counter-protesters have been prosecuted for attacking protesters and random citizens, and at least 18 have been convicted.